mysteryt0ur/di-workshop-01-intro-to-p5/README.md

 ```

 **What does createCanvas do?**
+it creates a sqaure
 **What happens if you change the numbers?**
+it changes the scale of the square
 **What numbers are allowed/what numbers have an effect?**

 **What happens if you add/remove a number?**
+the sqaure disappears as there is no width/height
 **Can you guess what the `function setup() {` part does?
 What happens if you
 change the name of setup?**
+if says what if wants the page to have
 Look at this line:

 ```js